mrocklin/thesis/background-introduction.md

 include [SciPy compiled languages](scipy-compiled-langs.md)

-We include this list mainly to stress the number of projects in this efforts.
+We include this list mainly to stress the number of projects in this effort.
 This demonstrates both the community's commitment and a lack of organization.